exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestBlock`

-Used to obtain missing committed blocks from the node having them (node at a higher height is assumed to have such block).
+Used to obtain a committed block from the node having it (node at a higher height is assumed to have such block).
 It has the following fields:

 - **from**: PublicKey